Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 Overlay created by [Asphelite](https://github.com/Asphelite) ; &copy; 2026-01
 I dont want to see forks or claiming credit for yourself.
-Else I will come and find you (in Minecraft). :P
+Else I will come and find you (in Minecraft). :P If it crashes your sim or your Kapps, thats bad.
+But I dont want to be held accountable so like always with mods etc.: Use at your own discretion!

 For issues or feature requests, contact [Asphelite](https://github.com/Asphelite) on the [Kapps Discord](https://kapps.kutu.ru/discord/) or visit the [repository](https://github.com/Asphelite/iRacing_Kapps_VirtualFlag_Overlay) and [create an issue](https://github.com/Asphelite/iRacing_Kapps_VirtualFlag_Overlay/issues).